-Two young teens, in a world that had gone bonkers, try to keep each other grounded by writing letters to each other during WWII.
+Two young friends, in a world that had gone bonkers, try to keep each other grounded by writing letters to each other during WWII.
 Although what happened in their lives was vastly different from each other, they found a common ground, a way to keep each other sane.

 From mundane daily chores to life threatening events, these letters from two pen pals take the reader on a journey into the past, a past where nightmares came true, and when hatred reigned.